Guidelines for grantees

 In the grant letter, you will receive instructions on how to provide the Cancer Foundation with your necessary personal details, personal identity code, bank account information and payment reference.
 You should also indicate whether you are affiliated with or a related party to the Cancer Foundation.

 Research grants are paid in equal instalments: the first instalment in January and subsequent instalments automatically every six months (June and January).
 On research grants exceeding 10 000 euros, sites of research may charge overhead costs corresponding to 15%.
-Dissertation and travel grants are paid in a single instalment.
+Dissertation grants are paid in a single instalment in January.

 If you do not provide the necessary payment information within one year of the funding decision, the grant will be returned to the Cancer Foundation, unless otherwise agreed.